AkashKoche/app-management/README.md

 🚀 Production Deployment Commands (CI/CD)

-The production deployment is primarily automated via GitHub Actions (Project 3 & 4), but you may need to execute the Terraform commands manually to set up the infrastructure initially.
+The production deployment is primarily automated via GitHub Actions, but you may need to execute the Terraform commands manually to set up the infrastructure initially.
 A. Infrastructure Setup (Terraform IaC)

 These commands provision your GKE Cluster and other cloud resources on GCP.
 These are run once (or whenever infrastructure changes).